syncfusion-content/maui-docs/MAUI/Scheduler/month-view.md

 ![show-or-hide-leading-and-trailing-days-appearence-customization-in-maui-scheduler](images/month-view/show-or-hide-leading-and-trailing-days-appearence-customization-in-maui-scheduler.png)

-## Customize number of month rows
+## Number of weeks visible in the month view

-The number of weeks in the month view can be changed by setting the [NumberOfVisibleWeeks]() property in the [MonthView]().
-By default, [NumberOfVisibleWeeks]() starts from current week, and this can be modified using the initialDisplayDate property of scheduler, the two weeks scheduler can be achieved by setting the `NumberOfVisibleWeeks` property with the value 2.
+The number of weeks visible in the month view can be changed by setting the [NumberOfVisibleWeeks]() property in the [MonthView]().

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" hl_lines="5" %}